uclagamelab/UnityMultiscreenTemplate/README.md

 In particular, if you are interested screen based raycasts, please reference *MultiScreenMouseExample.cs*[^2] Each UGLSubCamera exposes information, including its current output display, its position in the 2D camera arrangement (the grid of checkboxes).

-*NOTE: If you want to dynamically rearrange the cameras at runtime as part of a game mechanic, this can be tentatively done as below, but this functionality is not fully implemented yet.
-Please let the instructor know if this is a feature you need.*
+*NOTE: If you want to dynamically rearrange the cameras at runtime as part of a game mechanic, this can be tentatively done as below, but its functionality is not guaranteed.

 ```
 UGLSubCamera.SetOutputDisplay(int displayNumber);